ngpeijiun/ngpeijiun.github.io/dl/dl-3-shallow-neural-networks.md

    $$ g( z) =z $$

+   $$ g:( -\infty ,0,\infty )\rightarrow ( -\infty ,0,\infty ) $$

    If you were to use linear activation functions, then the neural network is just outputting a linear function of the input.
+No matter how many layers your neural network has, all it's doing is just computing a linear activation function.
+So you might as well not have any hidden layers.

    $$ a^{[ 1]} =z^{[ 1]} =w^{[ 1]} x+b^{[ 1]}\\
 a^{[ 2]} =z^{[ 2]} =w^{[ 2]} a^{[ 1]} +b^{[ 2]} $$